coding-laura/coding-laura.github.io/_posts/2026-05-10-thinking-vs-doing.md

 layout: post
 title: Thinking vs. Doing
 description: What does a router do?
-image: /post-images/code_screen.png
+image: /post-images/arista_switch.png
 comments: True
 tags: routing router forwarding
 ---

-**What is a router?** a question that sounds trivial until you're in an interview and realize the answer has layers 😏.
+**What is a router?** a question that sounds trivial until you're in an interview and realize the answer has ... layers.
 Let's unpack it properly.

 When a packet hits a router, two separate processes decide its fate: figuring out the best path, and actually moving the packet.
 In networking terms, these are the **Control Plane** (thinking) and the **Data Plane** (doing).